groppe/kart/README.md

 [![Build Status](https://travis-ci.org/groppe/mario.svg?branch=development)](https://travis-ci.org/groppe/mario) [![Coverage Status](https://coveralls.io/repos/github/groppe/mario/badge.svg?branch=development)](https://coveralls.io/github/groppe/mario?branch=development)
 # Kart
 A Slack app and RESTful HTTP API that can be used to keep track of multiplayer game results.
-It is built using Python,runs on AWS Lambda, where it is deployed using the Serverless framework via TravisCI.
+It is built using Python, and is deployed to AWS Lambda via Travis CI using the Serverless framework.
 The application stores player information, game scores, and calculates skill rankings.

 ## Motivation